 My direct question to him was that since Gandhi’s Quit India Movement had tapered off quite some time ago and in 1947, no such compelling situation had arisen that would necessitate a hasty British departure, why did they have to leave then?
 In his reply, Atlee cited several reasons, the principal among them being the erosion of loyalty to the British Crown among the Indian army and navy personnel as a result of the military activities of Netaji.
 Toward the end, I asked Atlee what was the extent of Gandhi’s influence upon the British decision to quit India.
 Atlee’s lips became twisted in a sarcastic tone as he slowly chewed the word- ” m-i-n-i-m-a-l.”

 However, this statement is in sharp contrast to the archival documents that Gandhi-supporters produce when they indicate the government fear of Gandhi’s Quit India Movement during 1942 as Lord Linlithgow telegraphed to Winston Churchill in 1942:

 I am engaged here in the meeting by far the most serious rebellion since that of 1857, the gravity and extent of which we have so far concealed from the world for reasons of military security … If we bungle this business we shall damage India irretrievably as a base for future allied operations … [Taken from Shameful Flight: The Last Years of British Empire in India by Stanley Wolpert, Page 46]

-According to Ian Talbot’s “Second World War and Local Indian Politics“, more than 40 colonies with the quarter of the world population of Asia and Africa was given independence in fifteen years that followed this global war.
-Therefore, the Second World War can be recognized as the blessing in disguise for the political emancipation of around 1/4th of the world population including India.
+According to Ian Talbot’s “Second World War and Local Indian Politics“, more than 40 colonies with a quarter of the world population of Asia and Africa were given independence in fifteen years that followed this global war.
+Therefore, the Second World War can be recognized as a blessing in disguise for the political emancipation of around 1/4th of the world population including India.